Start for free

 • Lack of Infrastructural Control: You can’t choose how the server is configured or where your data is stored.

-• Vendor Lock-In Risk: The overwhelming cost and complexity of migrating from Salesforce make you rethink the move.
+• Vendor Lock-In Risk: The cost and complexity of migrating away from Salesforce can make leaving difficult.

 • Version Lock Paradox: Since everyone in the cloud environment is on the same version, you can’t opt out of an update.
 You simply adapt to each new change.